liyanone/wordpress-test/README.md

 ## Set up RDS MySQL

-Use CloudFormation template in this repository to create a MySQL
+Use CloudFormation template in this repository to create a MySQL RDS instance

         aws cloudformation deploy \
           --stack-name "wordpressdb" \